shawub/shoggsblogs/src/site/notes/Blog/GraphQL Summit - Keynote.md

 ![Screenshot 2023-10-26 at 13.16.45.png|undefined](/img/user/References/Screenshot%202023-10-26%20at%2013.16.45.png)

 Because we understand that with hand-written solutions there is an "entanglement tax" on everything that came before us.
 The platform offers re-usable building blocks that both save time and add value.
 So we have conflicting needs.
 We want the re-usability and efficiency offered by the platform.
-We also want a single, coherent source of truth, to have high developer velocity and the also ability to deliver great user experiences.
+We also want a single, coherent source of truth, to have high developer velocity and to deliver great user experiences.

 The Supergraph is a way to meet these conflicting requirements.